ayush51/tutorial/tutorial.md

  - X-continuation-origin: https://the_origin_page_with_Surfly_Widget.com
  - Host: surfly.com

-The X-Widget-Key is the widget key from your code snippet, and the X-Continuation-Origin is the origin page in which the Surfly widget has been integrated.
+The X-Widget-Key is the widget key from your code snippet, and the X-Continuation-Origin is the origin page containing the Surfly widget.
 You may also need to specify the port, if it is non-standard.

+###### Please Note:
-Please see the API for examples on how to set up full session continuation in Haproxy and Nginx
+The API has further details, and includes examples on how to set up full session continuation in Haproxy and Nginx

 <a name="soft_session"></a>
 #### Soft session continuation